Ecdcaeb/Archived-jekyll-rtd-theme/README.md

+# Archived
+This theme is forked from one fork of [rundocs/jekyll-rtd-theme](https://github.com/rundocs/jekyll-rtd-theme) which was deleted.

+So, the archived here.

 # bil-jekyll-rtd-theme
 This theme is adapted from  [rundocs/jekyll-rtd-theme](https://github.com/rundocs/jekyll-rtd-theme) which was under MIT license.
 In this repository; we change color add logo and will probably involve a homepage layout in future.
 For further information please refer to the original theme.